 After finishing college, Kelsea moved to New York to study violin more seriously and prepare for graduate school.
 There, she found her voice as a songwriter, testing ideas and learning to perform her original music in New York institutions such as Caffe Vivaldi.
 It was in New York that she discovered looping pedals, which allowed her to record many layers of sound while live on stage.
 In this way, Kelsea mixes the vibrant harmonies of many violins with her vocals, creating a unique one-woman show.

-Kelsea is based in Tempe, AZ
+Kelsea is based in Phoenix, AZ

 City Boys and Dangerous Toys is Kelsea Robin’s debut EP.